You show up. Every single day.

 You meet your deadlines, keep the house running, remember everyone’s appointments, and still somehow find time to check in on the people you love.
 From the outside, you look like you have it together.

-Your mind is always running.
+Your mind doesn’t stop.
 You replay conversations at 2am.
-You feel a low-level hum of worry that never quite goes away — even when everything is technically fine.
-You push through, because that’s what you do.
-But lately, pushing through feels like it’s costing you more than it used to.
+You feel this low hum of worry that never really goes away, even when nothing is actually wrong.
+You push through because that’s what you do.
+But lately it feels like pushing through costs more than it used to.

 What Is High-Functioning Anxiety?

-Because these women are still showing up and getting things done, their anxiety often goes unrecognized — even by themselves.
+Because these women keep functioning, the anxiety often goes unrecognized.
+Sometimes even by themselves.

 Why It’s So Easy to Miss

-Many of the women I work with in my Long Island therapy practice come in saying things like:
+The women I work with come in saying things like:

-“I don’t even know what’s wrong with me.
-I just know something feels off.”
+“I don’t know what’s wrong with me.
+Something just feels off.”

 Nothing is wrong with you.
 But something is worth paying attention to.